architectdrone/DwarfCraft/README.md

 ### How do I run DwarfCraft?

 Currently, the only way to run DwarfCraft is from source.
-Before running DwarfCraft, you need to have python 3.6+ installed.
-You also need the following python modules:

-- Amulet Core
-- Amulet NBT
-- PyMCTranslate

-Then, run the following command:
+Pipenv makes this easy as py.

+1. Install Python 3.8+
+2. Install Pipenv (`pip install pipenv`)
+3. Navigate to the directory, and run `pipenv install`.
+This might take a while...
-`python main.py <path to world> <size>`
+4. Run `pipenv run python main.py <path to world> <size>` to run DwarfCraft from within the pipenv shell.

 ### Where can I find example saves, if I don't want to run DwarfCraft?